enkama/smart_charger/README.md

 This integration can be added to HACS as a custom repository.

-**Warning**

-If you want to add this custom repository to HACS, do the following:

 HACS Menu

 1. Click on the 3 dots in the top right corner.